xrdocs/ncs5500/_tutorials/bgp-evpn-based-mc-lag-for-single-active-multi-homing.md

 </div>

 As we have now configured the BGP-EVPN distributed anycast gateway on Leafs, lets observe the routing table of Leaf-5.
+The below output shows that Host-1's IP 10.0.0.10/32 is reachable via only Leaf-1, as Leaf-1 is the designated-forwarder for ethernet-segment for Host-1.
 <div class="highlighter-rouge">
 <pre class="highlight">
 <code>